 Best Switch Micro SD cards USA

 Our US recommendations are slightly different, as there are more brands represented on Amazon.com than on its sister sites.
 We've selected four cards from a few different companies, all of which excellent value for money and come with favourable customer reviews.
-The 128GB cards have returned as the best overall value pick, followed by 256GB cards and then 200GB cards.
-400GB cards are still slightly more expensive per gigabyte, but recent price drops have made them a much wiser investments.
-512GB cards are also now available, but you're often paying almost twice as much for only about 100GB of extra space, so we can't really recommend them at this time for most people.
+Interestingly, 400GB and 512GB cards are rapidly approaching the capacity-per-dollar sweet spot, so if you're looking for a card that will last for a long time before filling up these are great choices.

 |Buy from Amazon US||Price||Value|

 The Switch supported Micro SD cards up to 32GB at launch, but a software update pushed this limit all the way to 2TB.
-Right now we haven't got anything close to a 2TB card, but massive 400GB cards are starting to become affordable, and even 512GB models are beginning to become available, although we can't recommend these right now because the cost per gig is off the charts.
-But the bottom line is that the more space you have, the more games you can install to the card and the less time you have to spend deleting or re-downloading games.
+Right now we haven't got anything close to a 2TB card outside of a secret lab, but massive 512GB cards are becoming relatively affordable and 1TB cards are on the way too.
+The most important point here is that the more space you have, the more games you can install to the card and the less time you have to spend deleting or re-downloading games.
 Therefore, our recommendation is that you get the largest Micro SD card you can afford, though our recommendations also include best value offerings based on GDP or USD per gigabyte calculations.